jmaki17/Ecooli_BCB546X-Fall2017/Heshiki_et_al_ 2017.md

 ### File Acquisition, Inspection, Cleaning

 The first step in the technical processing of this data is the acquisition of files by accession number using SRA toolkit, allowing us to acquire them as fastq files.
+FASTQC is used to visualize the files, and the files are cleaned for further analysis.
+Files are NOT split into Forward and Reverse reads, as this is unneeded using our methods.
+A slight improvement is noticed following file cleaning, allowing us to move on to the next step in data analysis and plotting.

 ---